datanav/docs/technical/superoffice-hubspot.rst

 SuperOffice Sale to HubSpot Deal
 --------------------------------
-Every SuperOffice Sale will be synchronized with a HubSpot Deal.
+When a Superoffice Sale gets the status "Sold", it  will be synchronized with a HubSpot Deal.

 Once a link between a SuperOffice Sale and a HubSpot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.